Qualifications

 Related

-- CEL Expressions — Write formula criteria for automated evaluation
+- CEL Expressions — write expression criteria for automated evaluation.

-- Workflows — Build the workflows that qualifications apply to
+- Workflows — the workflows you build qualifications for.

 Related Resources